Focal segmental glomerulosclerosis: Treatment

 First-line treatment for primary FSGS consists of anti-inflammatory drugs.
 Specifically, glucocorticoids are begun in patients manifesting with nephrotic-range proteinuria (>3.5 g/day).
 For patients who maintain nephrotic-range proteinuria despite glucocorticoids, or for patients who demonstrate glucocorticoid intolerance, calcineurin inhibitors (e.g., tacrolimus) are initiated.
 Successful treatment is defined as a drop in proteinuria to sub-nephrotic ranges.

 The treatment of secondary FSGS involves addressing the particular toxic or stress agent.

 Prognosis

 The majority of untreated cases of FSGS will progress to end-stage kidney disease.
 Important prognostic factors include the degree of proteinuria and initial response to therapy.

 Patients with nephrotic-range (>3.5 g/day) proteinuria have over a 50% rate of progression to end-stage kidney disease at 10 years.
 Only 15% of patients with sub-nephrotic ranges of proteinuria progress to end-stage renal failure at 10 years.

 Initial response to therapy also dictates long-term outcomes.
-Those defined as having a "complete response" typically manifest a proteinuria of <300 mg/day; those with a "partial response" manifest a sub-nephrotic range of proteinuria, <3.5 g/day.
+Those defined as having a "complete response" typically manifest a proteinuria of <300 mg/day; those with a "partial response" manifest a subnephrotic range of proteinuria, <3.5 g/day.
 Either complete or partial response is associated with 80% kidney survival at 10 years, compared with about 50% among non-responsive patients.